 If you like to make in-the-hoop projects, you can start with a perfectly cut embroidery blank.

 For instance, leather teardrop earrings.
-A Cricut cuts the teardrop shape out of leather, and then your machine embroiders them.
+A Cricut cuts the teardrop shape out of faux leather, and your machine embroiders them.

-All you need to do is make sure your machine stitches a placement stitch onto your stabilizer before starting to stitch the earring design.
-You’ll simply place your pre-cut material over that placement stitch.
+All you need to do is make sure your machine stitches a placement stitch onto your stabilizer before stitching the earring design.
+You simply place your pre-cut material over that placement stitch.

 Other fun ITH projects to cut with a Cricut are key fobs, bracelets, and even small wallets.
-Here’s a list of some free in-the-hoop design websites if you want to brainstorm more ideas!
+(Here’s a list of free in-the-hoop design websites if you want to brainstorm more ideas!)